Hedgehogo/chumsky/guide/getting_started.md

    input type as a generic type parameter like `I: Input<'src>` instead if you want your parser to be generic across more than just string slices.

-4. The second type parameter of the [`Parser`] trait is the output type.
+4. The associated `Output` type of the [`Parser`] trait is the output type.
 This is the type of the value that your parser will eventually give you, assuming that parsing was successful.
 For now, we just use an output type of [`()`], i.e: nothing.